catsingchannel/CovidShiny/README.md

 * seqkit: https://bioinf.shenwei.me/seqkit/download/
 * NUCmer(NUCleotide MUMmer): https://mummer4.github.io/

-If you need to compiie the snp-process program, make sure you have the cmake which version equal or higher than 3.26.3
+If you need to compile the snp-process program, make sure you have the cmake which version equal or higher than 3.26.3

 1.Complie the snp-process program